-The mission of the SL County Pit Crew is to promote responsible ownership and provide a proactive solution for the large population of Pit Bull type dogs in our community.
+The Pit Crew' s mission is to promote responsible ownership and provide a proactive solution for the large population of Pit Bull type dogs in our community.
 Through humane education and low-cost resources, our program challenges breed discrimination and encourages responsible ownership for all breeds.

 In the Spring of 2009, Salt Lake County Animal Services (SLCoAS) developed a program to begin addressing the high numbers of pit bull type dogs entering and being euthanized in the shelter.